cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Index Confluence Pages](/images/tfc/11.png "Related Concept macro showing concepts matching the search for data quality.
 APRA CPG 235 Data Quality concept is selected to be inserted into the page.")

 Click **Insert** to insert the relation.
-Once relation is inserted, the URI of the concept, `skos:prefLabel`, `skos:altLabel` and `skos:notation` can be used in Confluence search.
+Once the relation is inserted, the URI of the concept, `skos:prefLabel`, `skos:altLabel` and `skos:notation` can be used in Confluence search.

 ![Index Confluence Pages](/images/tfc/13.png "APRA CPG 235 Data Quality concept is inserted into the Confluence page.")

 ### Track alignment and gaps

-Once Taxonomies for Confluence add-on is installed, the new **Taxonomies** App and **About and Related** macro are made available to Confluence users.
-They let you track the alignment of Confluence pages and blog posts to controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organisations.
+Once the Taxonomies for Confluence add-on is installed, the new **Taxonomies** App and **About and Related** macro are made available to Confluence users.
+They let you track the alignment of Confluence pages and blog posts to controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organizations.

 #### Navigating taxonomies